Are you doing mobile SEO for your business?

 Ask yourself, would you prefer a webpage that takes forever to open or one that loads in a split second?

-Here are a 3 simple yet useful tips to help you optimize your website for speed and ensure it loads quickly on any given mobile device.
+Here are 3 simple yet useful tips to help you optimize your website for speed and ensure it loads quickly on any given mobile device.

 1. Minimize Redirects